khanmtariq45/todo/README.md

 		CREATE INDEX IX_NeededFolders ON #NeededFolders(ID);

-		-- File hierarchy CTE - Modified to include files in path construction WITH FileHierarchy AS (
+		-- First, build the folder hierarchy only (to establish the base paths) WITH FolderHierarchy AS (
-			-- Level 0 (root) - we just use \ for root
+			-- Level 0 (root)
 			SELECT
 				f.ID,
 				f.ParentID,
 				f.logFileId,
-				f.nodeType,
 				CAST('\' AS VARCHAR(1000)) AS filterPath,
 				0 AS LEVEL,
 				CAST('Documents\' + f.logFileId + '\' AS VARCHAR(1000)) AS FullPath
 			FROM QMSdtlsFile_Log f WITH (NOLOCK)
 			WHERE f.ParentID = 0
 				AND f.active_status = 1
+				AND f.nodeType = 1
 				AND EXISTS (SELECT 1 FROM #NeededFolders nf WHERE nf.ID = f.ID)

 			UNION ALL

-			-- Children (include both files and folders)
+			-- Child folders
 			SELECT
 				child.ID,
 				child.ParentID,
 				child.logFileId,
-				child.nodeType,
-				-- For files, don't add trailing backslash to filterPath CASE
-					WHEN child.nodeType = 1
-					THEN CAST(parent.filterPath + child.logFileId + '\' AS VARCHAR(1000))
+				CAST(parent.filterPath + child.logFileId + '\' AS VARCHAR(1000)),
-					ELSE CAST(parent.filterPath + child.logFileId AS VARCHAR(1000))
-				END AS filterPath,
-				parent.LEVEL + 1 AS LEVEL,
+				parent.LEVEL + 1,
-				-- For files, don't add trailing backslash to FullPath CASE
-					WHEN child.nodeType = 1
-					THEN CAST(parent.FullPath + child.logFileId + '\' AS VARCHAR(1000))
+				CAST(parent.FullPath + child.logFileId + '\' AS VARCHAR(1000))
-					ELSE CAST(parent.FullPath + child.logFileId AS VARCHAR(1000))
-				END AS FullPath
 			FROM QMSdtlsFile_Log child WITH (NOLOCK)
-			INNER JOIN FileHierarchy parent ON child.ParentID = parent.ID
+			INNER JOIN FolderHierarchy parent ON child.ParentID = parent.ID
 			WHERE child.active_status = 1
+				AND child.nodeType = 1
 				AND EXISTS (SELECT 1 FROM #NeededFolders nf WHERE nf.ID = child.ID)
 		)
-		-- Final Output
+		-- Store folder paths in a temp table
 		SELECT
+			ID,
+			filterPath,
+			FullPath
+		INTO #FolderPaths
+		FROM FolderHierarchy;

+		CREATE INDEX IX_FolderPaths_ID ON #FolderPaths(ID);

+		-- Final Output with proper path construction for both files and folders SELECT
 			va.date_of_Creatation AS dateCreated,
 			ISNULL(fi.date_of_creatation, va.date_of_creatation) AS dateModified,
+			CASE
+				WHEN va.nodeType = 1 THEN ISNULL(fp.filterPath, '')
+				ELSE ISNULL(fp.filterPath, '') + va.logFileId
-			ISNULL(fh.filterPath, '') AS filterPath,
+			END AS filterPath,
 			CASE
 				WHEN va.nodeType = 1
 					AND EXISTS (